naganandana-n/Geofence-IoT-Blind-Stick/README.md

 ### Geo-Fencing
 - Schools define a safe zone using the web app.
 - The stick sends GPS data to the backend server via WiFi.
-- If the stick moves outside the geo-fence, alerts are triggered both on the web app and the stick (via the buzzer).
+- If the stick moves outside the geo-fence, alerts are triggered on the web app.

 ### Real-Time Monitoring
 - The web app displays the current location of the stick on an interactive map.